aaagab/nargs/readme.md

 ```
 - **theme**: This parameter accepts a style dictionary to style both help, usage in the terminal and help when exported to html (see also [Nargs get_default_theme](#nargs-get_default_theme), [Nargs get_documentation](#nargs-get_documentation)).
 - **usage_on_root**: This parameter sets Nargs `usage_on_root` mode to True or False and it determines if usage is printed when only root argument is provided. `usage_on_root` is set to True by default.
 This mode is only effective when both using `Nargs().get_args()` and when arguments definition has been provided or when root argument `_enabled` property is set to True.
 The reason for providing `usage_on_root` parameter is that arguments on siblings level 2 are generally optional but they are the ones calling program's function and not the root argument.
 Thus without `usage_on_root` parameter, end-user would type the root argument at the command-line without nothing happening.
 Now with Nargs parameter `usage_on_root` end-user can see the program's usage by default when typing only the root argument.
 This behavior is not wanted in all scenarios and user can disable it by setting `usage_on_root` to False.

-### Nargs dump
-User writes the least amount of data possible in order to create definition data (file or dict).
-Nargs always parses the entire definition data before parsing command-line arguments.
-Nargs validates arguments and properties syntax during definition parsing.
-For instance Nargs sets default properties values, and it transforms other properties for inner-processing.
-A dump is the final output of the arguments definition parsing process.
-A dump can be stored and retrieved for faster command-line parsing.
-It may be useful in production environment for large definition file.
-User may use `Nargs().dump()` to get a dump of its definition file.
-Then in order to reuse that dump, user can feed it to `Nargs(cached_dfn=dump_data)`.
-A dump is also auto generated if user sets `cached_dfn` with a non-existing file path.
-In that case the type of dump is going to be defined with the file path extension (`.json` for JSON dump and `.pickle` for pickle dump).
-**filenpa**: User can specify a file path for the dump when calling `Nargs().dump(filenpa="userpath.json")`.
-Given file directory must exist. `Nargs().dump()` relative paths are resolved according to `Nargs()` class caller file path and not user current directory on the command-line.
-It allows to keep `cached_dfn` dump files in the project.
-For most scenarios, only `cached_dfn` is needed for user instead of using `Nargs().dump()` .
-However in some cases user may want to call `Nargs().dump()` function manually when developing.
-For instance user can get a definition dump output in order to add it directly in its code as a JSON string.
-In other words `Nargs().dump()` is only used once to extract a definition dump.
-**WARNING**:
-- If regular definition data is parsed with `Nargs(cached_dfn="")`then the program will throw an unexpected error and parsing will break.
-- Both `Nargs().dump()` and `Nargs(cached_dfn="")` throw and error when arguments definition is null or empty or when root argument `_enabled` property is set to False.

 ### Nargs get_documentation
 `Nargs().get_documentation()` allows to get the documentation in multiple formats. `get_documentation()` returns formatted help as a string, excepts for `cmd_usage`, and `cmd_help`. `output` parameter sets the output format and it can have one of the following values: